Linda Benedict, Prinyawiwatkul, Witoon | 5/18/2012 8:09:32 PM

 The first research in this department targeted Louisiana seafood and aquaculture – blue crab, oyster, shrimp and crawfish.
 Various processing techniques that affected nutritional, chemical and sensory characteristics of seafood, rice, soybeans, peanuts, corn and sugar were also investigated.
 Research soon turned to food safety and finding uses for seafood and aquaculture processing wastes.
-This research has continued and has helped contribute to Louisiana’s economy.

 “Food scientists deal with food from the farm gate to the dinner plate,” said John Finley, department head since 2007.
 “No food gets to you that hasn’t been through a food scientist.”